SebStohn/SebStohn.github.io/databases.md

 # Reflection

 When building this project outside of the Codio environment I at first struggled to get everything configured with MongoDB and Dash.
 Converting everything to reflect the new subject matter was also challenging because so much needed to be changed.
 I really feel like I have a better understanding of how the database interacts with the Module, I also gained more experience working directly in MongoDB.
-The main challenges I faced were:

 Formatting everything properly was difficult because the only time I had worked with HTML through Python prior to this was this very assignment in CS-340.
 Callbacks are important to this enhancement since they are what drives the interaction.
 I had to meet the challenge of writing them correctly and understanding their application to make the dashboard as responsive as possible.
 Getting the functions under each callback correct was also challenging just because there is always so much more going on behind the scenes than initially meets the eye.

 ![3.4](./assets/images/3.4.png)